 • 2 to 4 dashes of Angostura bitters

-• 10 ml of brandy (or preferably, cognac)
+• 10 ml of cognac (or brandy if you prefer)

 Method